BAREJAA/reactivity/README.md

 You should now have an html presentation that was built using the provided dataset

 To use your own dataset, make sure that it is in a tidy format and saved as a .csv file.
 Move it to your working directory (the one that contains `report.Rmd`) and follow the instructions provided above but using your own dataset instead.

+Please note that your dataset must have at least one numeric and one character variable.